kjon-life/kjon-life/CONTRIBUTING.md

 # CONTRIBUTING GUIDELINES

-Ulimately {productname} is a community-driven project.
-Contribution is necessary, welcome, respected, and appreciated.
+Ultimately kjon-life is a side project.
+Contribution is necessary, welcome, respected, and appreciated, but there is no SLA.

 We do support each other to uphold our [code of conduct](CODE_OF_CONDUCT.md).

-In time, efficiency wins when processing issues and pull requests.
+Efficiency wins in processing issues and pull requests.
 These guidelines sustain efficiency.

-Please [search](#use-the-search) to avoid duplicating issues!.
+Please [search](#seek-and-ye-shall-find) to avoid duplicating issues!.

 <!-- TOC updateonsave:true depthfrom:2 -->